The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 VMware product unexpectedly fails with an unrecoverable error (1008485)

-- The VMware product unexpectedly closes with an error message:
+- The VMware product unexpectedly closes with an error message similar to:

 - The <product> has performed an illegal operation and must close